Poppy straw: Recreational use

 Poppy tea and its variants can be said to be an incomplete and/or relatively crude form of PSC aqueous solution.

 Home-made poppy straw extracts including Kompot are widely used among IV drug users in eastern Europe, including Ukraine and Poland.

 Tracing of illicit drugs

-Poppy straw is a raw material from which illegal heroin may be produced.
+Illegal heroin may be produced using poppy straw as a raw material.
 The alkaloid profiles of poppy straw and opium are similar, but preliminary research suggests they can be distinguished by relative quantities of alkaloids.
 Based on the presence of the alkaloid oripavine in some opium poppies, it has been suggested that illegal heroin seized in Australia was produced from a legal poppy straw crop stolen in Tasmania a few years earlier.